gelebians/DataFrame/README.md

 <br>The value of the data can be changed with the indexing method. ex:</br>
 <br><code>dataframe["col1",3] = 12;</code></br>
 <h1>DataFrameData</h1>
 <br>This is the most comprehensive object.
-Mathematical operations, comparison, averaging and square root operations can be performed with DataFrameData.</br>
+Mathematical operations, comparison, averaging and square root operations can be performed with DataFrameData.
+All data types used must be of nullable type.
+Example: new DataFrameData(new int?[5])</br>
 <h2>Usage Methods</h2>
 <b>Creation</b>
 <br>Create by specifying type and size</br>